mucholian/Air-Traffic/README.md

 ## Methodology
 I have constructed mt analysis based on the following steps.
 #### 1) Daily Demand Estimate
 Jet Fuel demand based on OpenSky and PADD level EIA demand data.
+- This is done in the daily_demand_calculations file uploaded above.

 2) **Regional Balances**